Description: Sova Streamlines paperwork for small elderly care facilities so nurses and administrators can save time and focus on patient care.

 As we immersed ourselves into this space and talked to older adults, we realized generally lower digital literacy rates, cognitive and physical impairments, and heavily routinized schedules led to a higher adoption barrier for current consumer-facing products.
 We fell into this same trap with our initial product hypothesis, but our approach shifted after visiting small scale geriatric facilities.
 The insights we gathered made us realize the infrastructure to support older adults already exists, but that operational inefficiencies limit their potential impact.

-Observing current nurses and understanding how they worked around the legal system gave us confidence that this problem was indeed a valid target to focus on.
 Due to a moral obligation to treat patients, nurses resort to filing backlogged paperwork at home.
+Observing nurses and hearing stories like these gave us confidence that this problem was indeed a valid target to focus on.
 We further heard stories of misdosages, conflicting medications, and erroneous patient history, which can have devastating consequences.

 These forms are unintuitive, distracting to nurses, and result in backlogs of patients.
 When designing our solution, we spent a lot of time understanding nurses’ workflows.